HIFILEO/ReactiveArchitectureSwift/Doc/BUILDS.md

 **Debug** builds are intended to be used by the developers.
 They have debug enabled while signing with the standard debug keystore.

-They also have test coverage enabled for JACOCO reports.
-TODO These builds will also have developer tools integrated whenever possible.
+These builds will also have developer tools integrated whenever possible.

 **Release** builds are intended to be published in the Android stores.